ibm-cloud-docs/discovery-data/ccs-tooling.md

 1. Enter values for the following fields on the **Configure collection** page.
 If a field is already populated with a value, verify and change the value if needed.
 A prepopulated value indicates that a value was specified in the custom connector's `template.xml` or `message.properties` file.

     General
-    :   Fill in the following fields
+    :   Complete the following fields

         -   Collection name
         -   Collection language
         -   Crawl schedule

     Crawler properties
-    :   Fill in the following fields
+    :   Complete the following fields

         -   Crawler name
         -   Crawler description